hapax/hapax.github.io/assets/chuzenji.md

 It reminds me of the dogs with eyes as big as saucers that, in the fairytale, the soldier could summon with a tinderbox, and like the dogs, the toad would be more at home in the dank of a well than the carpark of a teppanyaki joint.
-But even stranger than the sightless eyes is the thin, delphic smile drawn across its face, giving it the appearance less of a toad and more of a hunched anthropoid.
+But even stranger than the eyes is the thin, delphic smile drawn across its face, giving it the appearance less of a toad and more of a hunched anthropoid.